bivanbi/journey-into-kubernetes/README.md

 3.1 [Single Container Pod](pods/single-container-pod.md) - no network, no persistent storage, just a simple container.

+3.2 [Pod with Service](pods/single-container-pod-with-service.md) - expose a pod to the outside world on a specific port.

 ## Tools

 - [k9s](https://k9scli.io/) - Terminal UI to interact with your Kubernetes clusters.
 Absolute must-have.